holdex/developers/docs/CONTRIBUTING.md

 | `users can't submit a form without refreshing` | `form submission issue`                      | Vague, no actor or action      |
 | `admins can't export reports as CSV`           | `CSV export missing`                         | No subject, not a job story    |

-Ensure each Problem issue is properly interlinked with its parent Goal issue:

-- Add the Problem as a **sub-issue** of the Goal using GitHub's sub-issue feature.
-- Add the Goal issue link to the Problem description.

 Every Problem issue body must include both a `# Problem` and a `# Solution` section, describing the recommended approach or workaround before work begins.